Siege of Tsingtao: Background

-Throughout the late 19th and early 20th centuries, Germany joined other European powers in a scramble for colonial possessions.
+Throughout the late 19th and early 20th centuries, Germany joined other European powers in a scramble for colonial possessions such as the Scramble for Africa and the Scramble for China.
 As with the other world powers (including the United States and Japan), Germany began to interfere in Chinese local affairs.
-After two German missionaries were killed in the Juye Incident in 1897, China was forced to agree to the Kiautschou Bay concession in Shantung (now Shandong) to Germany in 1898 on a 99-year lease.
-Germany then began to assert its influence across the rest of the province and built the city and port of Tsingtao, which became the base of the German East Asiatic Squadron of the Kaiserliche Marine (German Navy), which operated in support of the German colonies in the Pacific.
-Britain viewed the German presence in China with suspicion and leased Weihaiwei, also in Shantung, as a naval port and coaling station.
-Russia leased its own station at Port Arthur (now Lüshunkou) and France at Kwang-Chou-Wan.
-Britain also began to forge close ties with Japan, and diplomatic relations became closer, with the Anglo-Japanese Alliance being signed on 30 January 1902.
+After two German missionaries were killed in the Juye Incident in 1897, China was forced to agree to the Jiaozhou Bay Leased Territory in Shandong to Germany in 1898 on a 99-year lease.
+Germany then began to assert its influence across the rest of the province and built the city and port of Qingdao, which became the base of the German East Asia Squadron of the Kaiserliche Marine (Imperial Navy), which operated in support of the German colonies in the Pacific.
+Britain viewed the German presence in China with suspicion and leased Weihaiwei, also in Shandong, as a naval port and coaling station.
+Russia leased its own station at Port Arthur (now Lüshunkou) and France at Kouang-Tchéou-Wan.
+Britain also began to forge close ties with Japan, and diplomatic relations became warmer, with the Anglo-Japanese Alliance being signed on 30 January 1902.
 Japan saw the alliance as a necessary deterrent to its main rival, Russia.
-Japan demonstrated its potential by its victory in the 1904–1905 Russo-Japanese War, and the alliance continued into World War I.
+Japan demonstrated its potential by its victory in the 1905 Russo-Japanese War; the alliance continued into World War I.

 When the war in Europe began in August 1914, Britain promptly requested Japanese assistance.
-On 15 August, Japan issued an ultimatum, stating that Germany must withdraw her warships from Chinese and Japanese waters and transfer control of its port of Tsingtao to Japan.
-The next day, Major-General Mitsuomi Kamio, General Officer Commanding (GOC), 18th Infantry Division, was ordered to prepare to take Tsingtao by force.
+On 15 August, Japan issued an ultimatum, stating that Germany must withdraw her warships from Chinese and Japanese waters and transfer control of its port of Qingdao to Japan.
+The next day, Major-General Mitsuomi Kamio, General Officer Commanding (GOC), 18th Infantry Division, was ordered to prepare to take Qingdao by force.
 The ultimatum expired on 23 August, and Japan declared war on Germany.
-At the beginning of hostilities, the ships of the East Asia Squadron under Vice Admiral Maximilian von Spee were dispersed at various Pacific colonies on routine missions.
+At the beginning of hostilities in Europe, the ships of the East Asia Squadron under Vice Admiral Maximilian von Spee were dispersed at various Pacific colonies on routine missions.
 Spee's ships rendezvoused in the Northern Mariana Islands for coaling.
 SMS Emden then headed for the Indian Ocean, while the rest of the squadron made their way to the west coast of South America.
-The squadron engaged and destroyed two obsolescent ships of a small Royal Navy squadron at the Battle of Coronel, before itself being destroyed at the Battle of the Falkland Islands in the South Atlantic.
+The squadron engaged and destroyed two cruisers of a Royal Navy squadron at the Battle of Coronel, before itself being destroyed at the Battle of the Falkland Islands in the South Atlantic.